A house with flood waters rising at its door.

 Fill cracks and holes to prevent water from seeping into your basement.

-Landscape strategically
+Landscape Strategically

 Using dirt, slope your lawn away from your foundation and keep plants at least three feet away from your home.